Armenia: Great Patriotic War and post-war period

-Further firefights between Armenian militiamen and Soviet troops occurred in Sovetashen, near the capital and resulted in the deaths of over 26 people, mostly Armenians.
-The pogrom of Armenians in Baku in January 1990 forced almost all of the 200,000 Armenians in the Azerbaijani capital Baku to flee to Armenia.
+Glasnost and perestroika

+Following the Brezhnev era, Mikhail Gorbachev's reforms of glasnost and perestroika witnessed a major national revival in Armenia with the rise of the Karabakh movement.
+Taking advantage of the new political climate, the Armenians of the Nagorno-Karabakh Autonomous Oblast (NKAO) of Soviet Azerbaijan began to demand unification with Soviet Armenia, citing discrimination by Baku.
+Peaceful protests in Armenia supporting the Karabakh Armenians became common.
+By the beginning of 1988, nearly one million Armenians from several regions of the republic engaged in these demonstrations, centered on Yerevan's Theater Square (today Freedom Square).
+However, in neighboring Azerbaijan, violence against Armenians erupted in the city of Sumgait.
+Ethnic rioting soon broke out between Armenians and Azeris, preventing any peaceful resolution from taking place.
+Compounding Armenia's problems was a devastating earthquake in 1988 with a surface-wave magnitude of 6.8.
+Another major pogrom against Armenians in Baku in January 1990 forced almost all of the 200,000 Armenians in the Azerbaijani capital to flee to Armenia.

+Gorbachev's inability to alleviate any of Armenia's problems created disillusionment among the Armenians and fed a growing hunger for independence.
 On 23 August 1990, Armenia declared its sovereignty on its territory.
 On 17 March 1991, Armenia, along with the Baltic states, Georgia and Moldova, boycotted a nationwide referendum in which 78% of all voters voted for the retention of the Soviet Union in a reformed form.

-Restoration of independence
+Post-Soviet independence

-On 21 September 1991, Armenia officially declared its statehood after the failed August coup in Moscow, RSFSR.
-Levon Ter-Petrosyan was popularly elected the first President of the newly independent Republic of Armenia on 16 October 1991.
-He had risen to prominence by leading the Karabakh movement for the unification of the Armenian-populated Nagorno-Karabakh.
-On 26 December 1991, the Soviet Union ceased to exist and Armenia's independence was recognised.
+On 21 September 1991, Armenia officially declared its statehood after the failed August coup in Moscow in the Russian SFSR.
+Levon Ter-Petrosyan, who rose to prominence during the Karabakh movement, was popularly elected the first president of the newly independent Republic of Armenia in October 1991.
+The Soviet Union formally dissolved following the Belovezha Accords in December 1991 and Armenia's independence was recognised.

-Ter-Petrosyan led Armenia alongside Defense Minister Vazgen Sargsyan through the First Nagorno-Karabakh War with neighbouring Azerbaijan.
-The initial post-Soviet years were marred by economic difficulties, which had their roots early in the Karabakh conflict when the Azerbaijani Popular Front managed to pressure the Azerbaijan SSR to instigate a railway and air blockade against Armenia.
+Ter-Petrosyan led Armenia alongside defence minister Vazgen Sargsyan through the First Nagorno-Karabakh War with neighbouring Azerbaijan.
+The initial post-Soviet years were marred by economic difficulties and a severe energy crisis.
+The latter was rooted in the early years of the Karabakh conflict when the Azerbaijani Popular Front managed to pressure the Azerbaijan SSR to instigate a railway and air blockade against Armenia.
 This move effectively debilitated Armenia's economy as 85% of its cargo and goods arrived through rail traffic.
 In 1993, Turkey joined the blockade against Armenia in support of Azerbaijan.

-The Karabakh war ended after a Russian-brokered ceasefire was put in place in 1994.
-The war was a success for the Karabakh Armenian forces who managed to capture 16% of Azerbaijan's internationally recognised territory including almost all of the Nagorno-Karabakh itself.
-The Armenian backed forces remained in control of practically all of that territory until 2020.
-The economies of both Armenia and Azerbaijan have been hurt in the absence of a complete resolution and Armenia's borders with Turkey and Azerbaijan remain closed.
+The first Karabakh war ended after a Russian-brokered ceasefire was concluded in 1994.
+The war was a success for the Karabakh Armenian forces who managed to capture practically the entire territory of the former NKAO as well as most of seven adjacent districts of Azerbaijan.
+The Armenian backed forces remained in control of almost all of that territory until 2020.
 By the time both Azerbaijan and Armenia had finally agreed to a ceasefire in 1994, an estimated 30,000 people had been killed and over a million had been displaced.
-Several thousand were killed in the later 2020 Karabakh war.